ecotner/osrm-blog/osrm-blog-post.md

 [//]: # "* How to make requests against the server"
 [//]: # "* Point to the documentation for more details"

 Once it starts (run `sudo docker logs -f osrm` to view the output; it'll print out some stuff like "starting engines... threads...
-IP address/port..."; when it says `[info] running and waiting for requests`, go ahead and `Ctrl+C` to stop following the logs) we can go ahead and make requests against the server.
+IP address/port..."; when it says `[info] running and waiting for requests`, go ahead and `Ctrl+C` to stop following the logs... or keep following them, up to you) we can go ahead and make requests against the server.
+For example:

 ```bash
 curl "http://localhost:80/route/v1/driving/-80.868670,35.388501;-80.974886,35.236367?steps=true"
 ```

 Refer to [the documentation](http://project-osrm.org/docs/v5.22.0/api/#requests) for the finer details on how to structure your request; there are also examples on the right-hand side of the page.
+We'll also discuss this a bit more in the python section below.
 Running the above command in the terminal on your VM should return a JSON payload containing all the turn-by-turn details of how to get from the first set of coordinates to the second.
 (In this JSON will be a polyline encoding that looks like a garbled mess of characters; you can decode this by pasting it into Google Map's [interactive polyline utility](https://developers.google.com/maps/documentation/utilities/polylineutility).)
 If you replace `localhost` with your external IP, then you can directly paste the URL into the browser window on your local machine and see the same output (probably formatted a bit nicer too).
 All you need to do is replace `router.project-osrm.org` in the examples with the domain name of your server, which is `localhost:80` if you're executing this on the VM, or if you want to send requests to the VM from your local machine, you need to look up the "external IP" for the VM in the cloud console.
-Actually, 80 is a special port - you don't even need to include it when making requests because it's the default HTTP port - but I'll keep using it for completeness' sake, or if you want to use a different port for your own purposes, though you'll have to adjust your GCP [firewall rules](https://cloud.google.com/vpc/docs/firewalls) to allow traffic to connect through the port.
+Actually, 80 is a special port - you don't even need to include it when making requests because it's the default HTTP port - but I'll keep using it for completeness' sake.
+If you want to use a different port for your own purposes, you'll have to adjust your GCP [firewall rules](https://cloud.google.com/vpc/docs/firewalls) to allow traffic to connect through the port.

-Also, be warned, the external IP changes every time you start/stop your machine!
+Also, be warned, the VM's external IP changes every time you start/stop your machine!
 You can either look this up manually from the GCP console every time, or you can script it using the command

 ```bash
 export EXTERNAL_IP=$(gcloud compute instances describe $INSTANCE_NAME --zone=$GCP_ZONE --format='get(networkInterfaces[0].accessConfigs[0].natIP)')
 ```

-so that you can easily access it through an environment variable such as `echo $EXTERNAL_IP`.
+so that you can easily access it through an environment variable such as `echo $EXTERNAL_IP`. (`INSTANCE_NAME` and `GCP_ZONE` will have to be defined in order for this to work.)

 If you want to shut the server down, all you need to do is `sudo docker kill osrm`.